Biometix/biometix.github.io/playbook/stateless.md

 Due to the nature of OFIQ engine, each time it was called, there is a initialisation process which will take significant time to load the underlying models (4~7s), whereas the actual processing time of the image take 300~500ms.
 As a result, if you send the image one by one, the response time will be 4~7s per image.
 And because of this, it is difficult to achieve parallel processing due to excessive memory usage per request.
 This the reason for the 3 users limit in our test above, otherwise the container might crash due to OOM error.

-You can configre number of service workers via env variable `WORKERS`:
+You can configre number of service workers via env variable `WORKERS` in the compose file:

 ``` yaml
 server: